Hello Dr. X,

 Thank you so much Dr. X for the time you have invested in me.
 I will take my leave now and go off to continue my progress.
 Feel free to contact me if you wake up in the middle of the night with a flash of insight and say — “I think I get what Mark was saying!!!”.
 Here is my parting gift to you.
 It is the heart of the misunderstanding in physics and cosmology and the future of the next era in physics.

 The key is our understanding of space, time, and spacetime.
 In current era physics the concept of Newtonian 3D space, which is Euclidean, was replaced by Einstein’s spacetime, which is Riemannian.
 Here we encounter a key difference with reality.
 In reality, Newtonian space, or absolute space and time, is the fundamental vessel for the universe, and we describe it with absolute Euclidean coordinates and absolute linear time and call that Map 1.
 It is required that Einstein’s spacetime be understood as applicable as well, and we describe spacetime with Riemannian coordinates and refer to that as Map 2.
 One key to nature and the universe is that we must deeply understand that BOTH Newtonian space and time as well as Einstein’s spacetime are simultaneously applicable to physics, i.e., Map 1 and Map 2.
 We must describe each concept with equations in both of these coordinate systems to fully understand how nature works.
 While this may at first seem abstract or confusing, our understanding is aided by the realization that Einstein’s spacetime (Map 2) is implemented with an emergent structure, an æther that permeates Newtonian space (Map 1).

-So, all you need then is a certain density of immutable, equal and opposite, charged Planck radius spheres (which is a precise definition) with a certain energy density (so that makes two free parameters total) and voila, everything will emerge, including the spacetime æther.
+So, all you need then is a certain density of immutable, equal and opposite, point charges (which is a precise definition) with a certain energy density (so that makes two free parameters total) and voila, everything will emerge, including the spacetime æther.